edissyum/opencapture/README.md

    - Multiple ADR (LAD) profile, using INI file
    - SIRET/SIREN & Adress verification (Only FR for now)
    - Complex locale REGEX used.
 Easy to improve and modify
+   - You have the choice to convert PDF to TIFF or JPG.
+With the TIFF format the results are better but the size of files are much much bigger

 # Installation
 ## Linux Distributions